CloudLabsAI-Azure/Github-Copilot/Labfiles/Sandbox/Lab5.md

    ![](../../media/refactored-code.png)

 ## Task 3: Review the refactored code and understand how it works.

+Review the refactored code which more understandable and clean.

 1. The newly generated code will look as shown below: